Winklevoss twins say Bitcoin could become a country's currency

 "The next step for Bitcoin is potentially becoming the currency of a country," Tyler Winklevoss said.

-The twin brothers, famous for their history with Facebook Inc, were speaking at the 9th annual Value Investing Congress in New York.
+The twin brothers, famous for their history with Facebook Inc (FB.O), were speaking at the 9th annual Value Investing Congress in New York.

 Speaking less than three months after filing plans to launch the Winklevoss Bitcoin Trust, an exchange traded fund that would allow investors to trade the digital currency like stocks, the brothers laid out a primer on Bitcoin and spoke about what might be next for the currency.